 “How do you feel about spaceships?” the woman inquired.

 “I think they’re pretty neat,” I stumbled to answer.

-“What would you do if a big scary alien jumped out in front of you,” the man immediately demanded to know.
+Not a second after I answered, the man demanded to know, “What would you do if a big scary alien jumped out in front of you?”

 “Uh, I would probably scream and run away.”

 “How many times has someone tried to kill you?” the woman quizzed.

 “None, I think….”